transpect/xproc-util/batch-rename-files/README.md

 ## Options

 * `attribute-name` the name of the attribute containing the file references
-* `regex-match` regular expression which matches the file reference
+* `regex-match` regular expression which matches the file references
 * `regex-replace` the replacement string

 ## Example